pdexa/pdexa-extension/README.md

 The vector mappings are implemented without any copy operation.
 The Ginkgo vectors will access the same memory as the deal.II vectors.

+See the examples in `app/step-ginkgo` for more details on the integrations.